jonty-dawson/music-scores/_editions/boulanger-lili-d-un-jardin-clair-guitar.md

 The gentle and reflective music unfolds from a four-note motif in the opening two bars, drawing on an Impressionist sound-world with stacked-fourth harmonies and parallel chord planing.

 I am not aware of any previous transcription for guitar.
 I have transposed down a 5th, from B major to E major.
-A happy discovery was that this allows the opening phrase to climb all the way to the top of the standard guitar range, **b″**, then drop down to the low E at the start of the next phrase.
+A happy discovery was that this allows the opening phrase to climb all the way to the top of the standard guitar range, b″, then drop down to the low E at the start of the next phrase.
 I have tried to retain colours from the complex harmonies whilst reducing the number of notes - usually by thinning out the lower parts of chords more than the upper reaches.
 I have kept the original tempo marking *Assez Vite* ('fast enough'), but I think this works on guitar at a somewhat slow pace (the crossed-out marking on the manuscript is 'not too fast').

-I have reinstated bar 23 from the manuscript, not present in the Schirmer edition - this may have been intentionally removed by the composer later in the editing process, but I like the additional build-up this allows for the crescendo.
+The manuscript is headed "morceau pour Piano Nº 4", with the title "D'un jardin clair" added in pencil, along with pedalling marks and other revisions.
+I have reinstated bar 23 from the manuscript, not present in the 1918 Ricordi-Paris edition.
+This may have been intentionally removed by the composer later in the editing process, but I like the additional build-up this allows for the crescendo.

 The manuscript of *D'un jardin clair* is dated Friday 19 June 1914.
 Less than two weeks later, Archduke Franz Ferdinand would be assassinated, prompting the July Crisis that led to the outbreak of World War I.

 ## Links

-**D'un jardin clair autograph manuscript (1914)** Catalog entry at Bibliothèque nationale de France <https://gallica.bnf.fr/ark:/12148/btv1b55014490m>.
+*D'un jardin clair* autograph manuscript, 1914.
+Catalog entry at Bibliothèque nationale de France <https://gallica.bnf.fr/ark:/12148/btv1b55014490m>.

+*D'un jardin clair* Ricordi-Paris edition, 1918.
+Catalog entry at Bibliothèque nationale de France <https://gallica.bnf.fr/ark:/12148/bpt6k3242439>

-The manuscript is also available on IMSLP <https://imslp.org/wiki/3_Morceaux_(Boulanger,_Lili)>.
+The piece was republished as the 2nd of *Trois Morceaux pour Piano* by G. Schirmer in 1979, available on IMSLP <https://imslp.org/wiki/3_Morceaux_(Boulanger,_Lili)>.

 {% include edition_content_summary.md %}